 This article is part of our Restaurant Business Startup Guide—a curated list of articles to help you plan, start, and grow your restaurant business!
-Listen to the audio summary:

 If you’ve wanted to start a restaurant for years, it might be time to sit down and draw up a plan to open your own business.
 To help you create a recipe for success, we’ve put together a how-to-get-started guide to make sure you have all the ingredients you need to open your restaurant with confidence.

-While starting a restaurant is exciting, it’s also time consuming and one of the toughest businesses to successfully launch.
+While starting a restaurant is exciting, it’s also time-consuming and one of the toughest businesses to successfully launch.
 In fact, 60 percent of restaurants fail in the first year.

 We’re not telling you this to temper your passion.
 We’re merely pointing out that if you want a successful restaurant, you’ll need to invest some serious time and money.

 Why do many restaurants fail?

 What’s the biggest reason for failure?
 Lack of planning.
 Before you ever make dinner for a customer, you’ll spend a lot of time figuring out every detail of your restaurant.
 From kitchen appliances and menus to floors plans and staff selections, the planning stage will make or break your restaurant.

 To help you plan, fund, and manage your new restaurant, we’ve asked a couple of owners to share their trade secrets.
 Kim Strengari owns three successful restaurants in the Philadelphia region, including Stella Blu, and Lambrine Macejewski is the co-founder of Cocina 214, a contemporary Mexican restaurant in Winter Park, Florida.
 Omer Orian, co-founder of Off the Waffle, has three locations—two in Eugene, Oregon and one in Portland.
 Below are their tips for success.